 In the east - much less rocky rim of the Sulov Basin (Súľovská kotlina)

-Žibrid (867 m) - highest point of Súľovské skaly
+Žibrid (867 m) - highest point of the Súľovské skaly

 From Roháč to Kečka.
 This and the above photo byLukZem

-Súľovské skaly are the craggiest part of Súľovské vrchy and their most attractive crags, rock towers and gates are to be found along the northwest and north edge of the horseshoe of the hills surrounding the north part of the Sulov Basin (Súľovská kotlina).
+The most scenic rock formations of the Súľovské skaly are to be found along the northwest and north edge of the horseshoe made up of the hills surrounding the north part of the Sulov Basin (Súľovská kotlina).

 Skalky (778 m)

-The area of Súľovské skaly sits in the vicinity of Žilina, which is very easily accessible from every corner of Slovakia by highway or railroad.
+The Súľovské skaly sit in the vicinity of Žilina, which is very easily accessible from every corner of Slovakia by road or rail.
 From Žilina, head for Bytča, where you turn left in the direction of Súľov (8-10 km from the main road; 15 minutes by bus from the railway station).

-The Sulov conglomerate can be compared to concrete (in fact, it is kind of limestone) dotted with stones of various size and holes where the stones have dropped out.
+The Sulov conglomerate can be compared to concrete (in fact it is kind of limestone) dotted with stones of various size and holes where the stones have dropped out.
 Rock climbers marvel at the excellent friction, characteristic of these crags.
-Nearly all of the routes are bolted, the typical length is 20 to 40 meters (there are also routes which have a length of 10 or 50 meters).
+Nearly all of the routes are bolted, the typical length is 20 to 40 meters.

-As the beginning of climbing in Súľovské skaly one can consider the time of World War II.
-The first climbers were German soldiers who made a route to the summit of Brada.
-Other routes were created on Mních, Sokolia veža, Veža nad Ohniskom, Budkova veža, Jazdec etc. By the 1960's, all the major towers, needles and chimneys had been climbed and Súľovské skaly were largely abandoned.
-In the 1970's Súľovské skaly were re-discovered by the local climbers.
-The next generation started using different techniques and protection and more difficult routes were made.
-In the beginning of 1990's, climbing reached the UIAA grade X- (10-) in terms of difficulty.
+The beginning of climbing in the Súľovské skaly dates back to the time of World War II.
+The first climbers were German soldiers who found a route to the summit of Brada.
+Other routes were created on Mních, Sokolia veža, Veža nad Ohniskom, Budkova veža, Jazdec etc. By the 1960s, all major towers, needles and chimneys had been climbed and the Súľovské skaly were largely abandoned.
+In the 1970s the area was re-discovered by the local climbers.
+The next generation started using different techniques and protection and more difficult routes were blazed.
+In the beginning of 1990s, climbing reached the UIAA grade X- (10-) in terms of difficulty.

-There are two main climbing areas, located near each other, about three quarters of an hour's walk from Súľov via the red trail and Lúka pod hradom (Meadow under the Castle): Javor and Hrad.
+There are two main climbing areas, located near each other, about 45 minutes' walk from Súľov via the red trail and Lúka pod hradom (Meadow under the Castle): Javor and Hrad.

 Just past Rapsódia v modrom, Brada in the background - photo byBocian